starship/starship/docs/ru-RU/config/README.md

 By default the module will be shown if any of the following conditions are met:

-- Текущий каталог содержит папку `.terraform`
+- The current directory contains a `.terraform` folder
 - Current directory contains a file with the `.tf` or `.hcl` extensions

 ### Опции